ona-li-toki-e-jan-Epiphany-tawa-mi/Survival-Command-Blocks/README.md

 Java 17 or higher is required.

+First, follow [these instructions on the Fabric Wiki](https://fabricmc.net/wiki/tutorial:setup "Fabric Setup Tutorial on the Fabric Wiki") to get the development enviroment setup.

-Run the following command(s) inside the project directory:
+After that, run the following command inside the project directory:

 ```console
 ./gradlew build